-As a freelancer, one of the best ways to keep your tax bill as low as possible is to track your business expenses.
+As a self-employed professional, one of the best ways to keep your tax bill as low as possible is to track your business expenses.
 Every purchase that you make for your business is likely deductible on your taxes—and every time you take a deduction, you lower your profit, and lower the amount of income that you can be taxed on.
 The lower your income, the less you pay in taxes.

 While the IRS doesn’t have a pre-approved list of expenses that you can definitely deduct, you’ll know that a purchase is deductible if it’s both ordinary, and necessary for your business; in other words, if it’s both 1) typical for your line of work, and 2) essential to doing your job well.
-Here are some common deductible expenses that self-employed people tend to incur:
+Here are 10 common deductible expenses that self-employed people tend to incur:

 Are you using your phone to communicate with clients, manage work-related apps, or complete work-related tasks of any kind?
 If so, a portion of your cell phone bill is deductible as a business expense.

 You’ll need to find the “business percentage use” of your phone, meaning the percentage of time that your phone is being used for work purposes.
 We recommend taking a look through your phone bill and through your app usage history on your phone, and find 1) how often you’re using your phone for work-related calls and texts, and 2) the percentage of your data that’s being used for work-related apps.